Bridges & Crowns

 At Madison Family Dental, we will recommend a crown for several reasons.
-A crown, or cap, is a restoration that covers a tooth.
-While restoring the tooth to normal size and shape, a crown also strengthens and improves the appearance of the tooth.
+Often called a cap, a crown is a restoration that covers a tooth.
+It not only returns the tooth to a normal size and shape but also strengthens it.

 A dental bridge consists of two or more crowns fused together that replace or span the space where one or more teeth have been lost.
 A bridge is bonded into place and does not go “in and out” of the mouth like a partial or denture.
-Daily brushing and flossing are needed around and under your bridge (you will be shown proper care for your new bridge).
+Daily brushing and flossing are needed around and under a bridge — you will be shown proper care measures.

 Post-operative Care Following a Crown

 The mouth is an extremely sensitive part of the body.
 Dental treatment of any kind requires taking extra care of the area after operation.
 Whether you have had a routine procedure, or something more complex like a tooth extraction or periodontal surgery, there are several important steps you can take to maximize the results of your procedure, prevent infection, and ease any discomfort you might experience.
 If you have any additional questions about your procedure or if you are experiencing abnormal bleeding, swelling, severe pain, or any reaction to medications, please do not hesitate to contact us.

 After the first visit you will have a temporary dental crown on your tooth.
 A few precautions should be taken:

 - Avoid sticky or chewy foods (e.g., chewing gum and caramels), which have the potential of grabbing and pulling at the crown.

 - Shift the bulk of your chewing to the opposite side of your mouth.